MD2Korg/software.md2k.org/content/howto/mPerf/sensors.md

 #### Troubleshooting

-If the mCerebrum app crashes perpetually:
+If the mCerebrum app crashes perpetually (admin only):

 - Clear all data from the DataKit app.
 - Clear all data from the mCerebrum app.